 "Understood.
 Why does our squad have all the misfits in the company?"

 "It only seems that way.
 Let's start at the top with our Platoon Leader, First Lieutenant Walker.
 He's been with second platoon long before we arrived, and as far as I can tell he's a good officer.
-Then we have Sergeant First Class McFadden; one hell of a good NCO.
+Then we have Sergeant First Class McFadden who's one hell of a good NCO.
 He's hard, but as fair as they come.
 Then there's you…"